Evolving Programmatic Skill Networks: Experiments and Analysis

 \paragraph{End-to-End Optimizer.} We ablate the symbolic optimizer to disentangle the effect of optimization from that of skill representation.
 As shown in Table~\ref{tab:minecraft_main}, PSN without the optimizer achieves performance comparable to Voyager on early- and mid-stage tools (wooden, stone, and iron).
 However, this variant fails to reliably progress to later-stage objectives such as diamond tools and obsidian, mirroring Voyager's degradation under increasing task depth.
 In contrast, the full PSN consistently unlocks higher-tier items with substantially fewer iterations.
 This gap indicates that the optimizer is not required to make skills functional, but is critical for repairing brittle behaviors and enabling stable scaling to long-horizon, deeply compositional tasks.

-\paragraph{Maturity-aware update gating gradually stabilizes learned skills.} Figure~\ref{fig:voyager_stabaliation} compares cumulative task success rates for PSN with and without maturity-aware update gating.
+\paragraph{Maturity-aware update gating gradually stabilizes learned skills.} Figure~\ref{fig:voyager_stabaliation} compares cumulative success rates for PSN with and without maturity-aware update gating.
 Without stabilization, converged skills are repeatedly modified by downstream failures, leading to oscillatory behavior.
 By contrast, maturity-aware gating progressively reduces the update frequency of reliable skills while allowing immature skills to remain plastic.
-As a result, PSN with stabilization achieves higher cumulative success rates and more stable learning dynamics.
+As a result, PSN with stabilization achieves higher cumulative success rates and stabler learning dynamics.

 \paragraph{Refactor Regulates the Network Growth.} Figure~\ref{fig:voyager_growth} shows how the size of the skill library evolves as learning progresses.
+In PSN (Create New Skills), the agent always synthesizes a new skill for each task.
 Without structural refactoring, Voyager's skill library grows rapidly, accumulating redundant or overly specialized skills.
 This uncontrolled growth increases planning complexity and degrades efficiency.
 In contrast, PSN maintains a significantly more compact skill network by identifying canonical redundancy patterns and applying semantics-preserving rewrites.
 As a result, the effective growth rate is substantially reduced even as task complexity increases.